jagill/nerd-smalltalk/src/html/timelineOfLife.md

 - 25 MYA Most forms of mammals had evolved.
 - 3 MYA The current ice age started; hominins evolve.
 - 12 KYA The most recent glaciation ended, human history begins

+[2] What the lay person calls an Ice Age, the climate scientist calls a _glaciation_.
+An Ice Age is defined as when the earth has permanent glaciers, like those in Greenland or Antarctica.
+We technically live an _interglacial_ period in an Ice Age.

 Summary
 -------